 - Potassium and low amount of sodium present in jaggery helps maintain the acid balance in the body cells

 - Cashew nuts also have a fatty acid, which lower the risk of heart disease

 - Cashew nuts have a high energy density and high amount of dietary fiber

 - Milk is the best source of calcium supply to our body.

-- Milk is rich in calcium, which is an essential element for growth and proper development of strong bone structure
+- It is rich in calcium, which is an essential element for growth and proper development of strong bone structure

 - Milk is an excellent source for dental health, as it protects the enamel surface against acidic substances